I was watching a video the other day and it mentioned how psychopaths are so common in our world.

-These high-functioning psychos have built their way with words their entire lives.
-You wouldn’t be wrong to think that if they spoke the truth it would rot out their teeth.
+Hell, you wouldn't be wrong to think that if they spoke the truth it would rot out their teeth.

-Because whatever they say – intentions, desires, explanations, their emotions – is simply not true.
 Listen to each and every word they say.
 But take none of it to heart.

 And so you don't go on some truth hunt: